ntrifiletti/barracuda-waas-v4-postman/README.md

 These templates are useful when building,testing and publishing API calls, while optimizing repeated steps.

+## Install POSTMAN
+[Postman Website Download ](https://www.postman.com/downloads/).
+Recommend downloading the application, however the web based version is comp

 ## Import into POSTMAN
-1. Copy all of the raw code for WaaS API v4.postman_collection-1.json in your clipboard.
+1. Github | COPY  all of the raw code for [WaaS API v4.postman_collection-1.json](https://raw.githubusercontent.com/ntrifiletti/waas-postman/main/WaaS%20API%20v4.postman_collection-1.json) into your clipboard.
-2. Open Postman and Click "Import" in the Postman Workspace of your choosing.
+2. Postman | Open Postman and Click "Import" in the Postman Workspace of your choosing.
-3. In Postman, navigate to the Overview and change your Authorization type and Variables to match your Waas API environment.
+3. Postman | Navigate to the Overview and change your Authorization type and Variables to match your Waas API environment.
-4. Click Send to initiate API calls.
+4. Postman | Click Send to initiate API calls.
-5. Verify the Response Body and Status Codes for succesful transactions.
+5. Postman |Verify the Response Body and Status Codes for succesful transactions.

 Additional API documentation can be found on the [Barracuda Swagger/OpenAPI Spec v4 Website](https://api.waas.barracudanetworks.com/v4/swagger/#/)